OscarCodeSyntax/LoadBalancer/README.md

 # LoadBalancer

-I am aware that kafka, nginx and spring cloud LoadBalancer are excellent.

 This is a challenge to understand how they work at a basic level. https://codingchallenges.fyi/challenges/challenge-load-balancer

+(Kafka, nginx and spring cloud LoadBalancer do it best)

 Articles used:
 https://www.technoidentity.com/insights/load-balancer-in-java-simple-lb/